Yogi Ferrell: High school career

 At the conclusion of his high school career at Park Tudor School, Yogi Ferrell was rated the No. 19 player and No. 3 point guard in the class of 2012 by Rivals.com, the No. 32 player by Scout.com, and the No. 24 player and No. 3 point guard in the ESPNU 100.
 He was rated best passer, best speed, and best point guard in Indiana by Rivals, and the best player in Indiana in the November 2011 edition of Rick Bolus' High Potential rankings.

 Ferrell brought Park Tudor School to the State Championship Game in just his sophomore season.
 They fell just short to Wheeler High School, losing 41–38 in the 2010 IHSAA Class 2A Boys Basketball State Final.

 In his junior year of high school, Ferrell continued to build off his early success.
 He averaged 18.5 points, 6.6 assists and 3.1 rebounds per game, leading Park Tudor to a 26–2 record and the 2A IHSAA State Championship, recording 14 points, six assists and five rebounds in the championship game.
 The game, a 43–42 win over the Bishop Noll Institute, was played at Conseco Fieldhouse in front of 11,035 fans and a statewide television audience.

 "I like to think of myself as a leader on the court.
 I always give it 100 percent.
 I try to find different guys and give them the ball where they need it.
 I think I’m a true point guard, and I always want my teammates to be happy.
 I want to lead the team to victory every night, that’s the biggest thing."

 — —Yogi Ferrell, ESPNHS (November 16, 2011).

 In a summer game on August 8, 2011, Ferrell played in a nationally televised game at Adidas Nations in California and recorded 14 assists.
 On November 8, 2011, Ferrell appeared on 'Guard Play with Kenny "The Jet" Smith,' where he got a lesson from the former NBA player and TNT analyst.

 In his senior year of high school, on March 24, 2012, Ferrell won a second 2A IHSAA State Championship and tied a championship game record with 12 assists.
 He also contributed 17 points and nine rebounds, coming up just one rebound short of a triple-double.
 Ferrell finished his senior year averaging 18.5 points, 3.1 rebounds and 6.6 assists per game, as the team went 26–2 during the season.
-In the March 28, 2012 McDonald's All-American Game, Ferrell played 22 minutes and had a game-high eight assists with zero turnovers.
-He was the only player in the game with four or more assists and no turnovers.
 Ferrell was Indiana Mr. Basketball runner-up behind Gary Harris.